NguyenHienNg/Note-App/SECURITY.md

 # Privacy Policy

-Currently, it is not added... :(
+Sorry, because it hasn't been added yet :(